sterex-dev/detector-interfaces/README.md

 These classes provide a way to programmatically interface with LAND's detectors.
 The current list of supported equipment includes:

 - Basler 2040-35gm

+# Usage

+Each of the interfaces are exposed as a set of classes.